marcantonyw/agoraphobia/src/content/agoraphobia.md

 Panic does come and go in waves, but the fear of the next wave coming can keep you in panic mode.
 It's like a chinese finger trap.
 Pull out as hard as you can, you won't get out.
 Push in, and the grip loosens, allowing you to easily slide your finger out.

 Story time:
 I tried to follow this approach for years and thought I was doing it right.
 I saw progress, I was doing more shit, but it was still kind of a nightmare.
-Stomach all fucked up, irritable, was completely wiped out for the rest of the day.
+Stomach all fucked up, irritable, was completely wiped out for the rest of the day after an exposure.

 My first glimpse into real acceptance happened on accident.

 My girlfriend at the time dumped me, the anxiety was probably the main reason it wasn't working.
 I was wrecked.
 I booked a flight both to get my mind off the break up and to confront the anxiety.

 After take off I got hit with a level 10 mega panic attack.
 I couldn't catch my breath, spinning, dryheaving.
 There was crazy turbulence, I got this cracking sensation in my chest.
 After the crack, an ice cold liquid felt like it was spreading throughout my body.
 I was sure it was internal bleeding and I was about to die.
-I was still so depressed, I didn't really care.
+I was so sad about the break up, I didn't really care.

 Not to say I lost my will to live or was suicidal or anything like that - but I thought fuck it, guess this is it.
 Oh well.